DenaryDev/HidePlayers/README.md

 # HidePlayers
-Plugin for spigot and paper servers that allows you to hide players
+Plugin for paper servers that allows you to hide all players